-The Engineering Council UK (ECUK) was established to ensure that engineers are educated and trained to high standards of professionalism, and that this training is recognised formally by entering their names on the Register.
-IAgrE, as a Licensed body of the Engineering Council UK (EngC), fully supports this objective, and urges all members who can do so to apply for registration.
+The UK Engineering Council (EngC) was established to ensure that engineers are educated and trained to high standards of professionalism, and that this training is recognised formally by entering their names on to a Register.
+IAgrE, as a Licensed body of the Engineering Council, fully supports this objective, and urges all members who can do so to apply for registration.